 Laurel’s on the Roof

 London’s rooftop lovers need to know about this not-so-hidden secret.
-Laurel’s on the Roof is a brand new restaurant and bar sat atop of the Mondrian Shoreditch.
+Laurel’s on the Roof is a stylish restaurant and bar sat atop the Mondrian Shoreditch.

-Inspired by 1970’s Hollywood and the legacy of Laurel Canyon in LA, this new dining spot will serve up Californian inspired dishes and cocktails, from dawn through to after dusk.
+Inspired by 1970’s Hollywood and the legacy of Laurel Canyon in LA, this dining spot serves up Californian-inspired dishes and cocktails, from dawn through to after dusk.
 Expect the space to be clad with long-hanging rattan chandeliers, lounge seating and a playful neon ‘Laurel’s’ sign.

 Alto by San Carlo

 Hidden above Selfridges, Alto by San Carlo offers you an escape from Italy, serving up cocktails, spritz and food inspired by the country.